-„The path to awareness might be to not suppress ones own unconscious, to let history (..) be lived through by ones own unconscious, so that the awareness of history finally occurs through an experience of ones own unconscious“.
+„The path to awareness might be to not suppress one's own unconscious, to let history (..) be lived through by one's own unconscious, so that the awareness of history finally occurs through an experience of one's own unconscious“.
 (Theweleit, Klaus (1977): Male Fantasies, Volume 1: Women, Floods, Bodies, History)

-The exacerbation of the global sociopolitical, economic and climate crisis, lends renewed relevance to the question of “How can art pave new paths for thought and put new artistic practices to the test?“
+The exacerbation of the global sociopolitical, political, economic and climate crisis, lends renewed relevance to the question of “How can art pave new paths for thought and put new artistic practices to the test?“

 Since 2012 Stylianidou started a series of textile- and text based installations in which s*he makes use of textile, texts, voice and rhythm/music.
-In this series of works-in-progress Stylianidou investigates the relation of poetic and artistic thought with the reality of (artistic) labour and economy.
+In these series of works-in-progress Stylianidou investigates the relation of poetic and artistic thought with the reality of (artistic) labour and economy.

 Since 2018 s*he has been co-curator of the queer-feminist film festival Aphrodite*. https://aphroditeproject.org/

-In 2011 s*he founded the collaborative format STUDIOvisits Berlin (2011-2015). http://studiovisits-berlin.tumblr.com/
+In 2011 Stylianidou founded the collaborative format STUDIOvisits Berlin (2011-2015). http://studiovisits-berlin.tumblr.com/